Tobacco, Drugs and Alcohol, Weapons Policies

 NOTE: For these authorized, registered courses the firearms used will be brought unloaded to and from campus property in a carrying case or tote bag.

-It is a third degree felony for a person (including a person licensed to carry a concealed handgun) to carry, possess or exhibit a weapon on the premises of a school, an educational institution or a passenger transportation vehicle of a school or an educational institution.
+It is a third degree felony for a person to carry or possess a prohibited weapon, or exhibit a weapon on the premises of a school, an educational institution or a passenger transportation vehicle of a school or an educational institution.
 This policy is in compliance with Section 46.03 of the Texas Penal Code and Section 37.125 of the Texas Education Code.
 Violations of this policy will result in disciplinary action including reporting the violation to authorities.